within 10 miles

 *One of the famous Southwold Beach Huts is available for rental on a day by day basis.

 Only 2 miles away, this is the nearest market town and has all facilities.
 With its range of independent shops (see Foodie Heaven), attractive setting, old buildings, many eateries and antique shops, not to mention friendly inhabitants, Halesworth is one of those unassuming towns that people love to ‘discover’ for themselves.
 Good selection of antique & vintage shops, a monthly ‘brocante’ and a famous annual antique street market.
 It was home to the founder of Kew Gardens, Sir William Hooker and the ‘Bloomsbury Set’ came to the locality for their summer holidays.
 It has a brilliant Arts Centre in The Cut and hosts a hugely successful Arts Festival every October.
 Every other year it participates in Open Heritage Week.
 See What’s On.
 Railway buffs may like to know that the moveable railway platforms at the Station enabled traffic to continue to use the road except when a train in the station.
-The only example in the country.
+It’s the only example in the country.

 Pretty cottages around village green.
 Dunes, sands and walks.
 Much favoured by artists since 19th century.
 Approach by road or be rowed across from Southwold.
 Pubs.
 Visitor Centre.
 Walberswick National Nature Reserve – Sandlings heathland, reed beds, inter-tidal mud flats, marsh, woodland and tidal estuary of the River Blyth form an unique grouping of habitats.

 Another unspoilt market town: excellent delis, ruins of Norman castle; indoor swimming pool; good for antiques.
 Nearby is the excellent North Suffolk Aviation Museum at Flixton.
+At nearby Earsham visit Flint Vineyard for a fascinating tour and their ’15 mile’ lunch.

 Walpole Old Chapel (Historic Chapels Trust)

 The privately owned fine 18th century Heveningham Hall is not open to the public (except the lovely restored grounds on limited occasions) but it is interesting to drive by and see the extent of the work that has recently gone into re-creating the Capability Brown-designed landscape.
+The grounds are thrown open for the annual Country Fair and November Fireworks.

 Fascinating time-forgotten corner of Suffolk where its famously easy to get lost in the car !
 Stunning St Peters Hall as well as Batemans Barn and the mysterious ruins of the Minster.